chai2010/gettext-go/README.md

 # goi18n

+This lib is in beta.
+Please report any bugs or suggestions to @pkuhanandan

 ## Usage

 1. Set up extraction and package build.
 See [this guide](https://wiki.wish.site/display/ENG/New+Project+Onboarding+Guide) for more information on how to set this up.